elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Neat, cool, nice.

-Since we're here in the SQL shell, and since as said it is not our goal here learning how to insert data, but how to navigate it, let's add some ranks and taxa, from the same above example:
+Since we're again here in the SQL shell, and since as said it is not our goal here learning how to insert data, but how to navigate it, let's add some ranks and taxa, from the same above
+example:

 ```sql
 insert into rank (id,name) values (1,'divisio'), (2,'ordo'), (3,'familia'), (7,'genus'), (8,'species');